TokenTiming: A Dynamic Alignment Method for Universal Speculative Decoding Model Pairs: Introduction

 To address this, several alignment algorithms for universal speculative decoding \citep{timor2025acceleratingllminferencelossless} have been proposed.
 These methods resolve the heterogeneity of model vocabularies by operating at the linguistic level.
 SLEM (String-level Exact Match) cannot perform probabilistic sampling, while the performance of TLI (Token-level Intersection) is constrained by the size of the vocabulary intersection between the draft and target models.
 In conclusion, these methods have only partially alleviated the problem, but they cannot fully meet all the requirements for implementing lossless speculative decoding.

 To overcome these challenges, we present \textbf{TokenTiming}, a novel universal speculative decoding framework that enables lossless acceleration across heterogeneous vocabularies.
 At the core of TokenTiming is \textbf{Dynamic Token Warping (DTW)}, a lightweight alignment mechanism inspired by Dynamic Time Warping \citep{1163055} from time series analysis.
-Given a sequence of draft tokens, TokenTiming first converts it into a string and then re-tokenizes it using the target tokenizer to obtain a proxy token sequence.
-DTW is then applied to construct a many-to-many alignment between the draft and proxy sequences, enabling accurate transfer of probability distributions from the draft vocabulary to the target vocabulary.
-This alignment is performed \textit{on-the-fly} during each decoding step, without requiring any retraining or model modification.
+Given a sequence of draft tokens, TokenTiming first converts it into a string and then re-tokenizes it using the target tokenizer to obtain a proxy target token sequence.
+DTW is then applied to construct a many-to-many alignment between the draft and proxy target token sequence, enabling accurate transfer of probability distributions from the draft vocabulary to the target vocabulary.
+This alignment is performed \textit{on-the-fly} during each decoding step, without requiring any re-training or model modification.